 7. Honor the child’s relationships.
 One of the biggest challenges of being a stepmother is the sure knowledge that you are building a relationship with children who were not born to you.
 This becomes especially potent and poignant once you develop a closer relationship to your stepchildren — it can be genuinely painful to even acknowledge that they’re not always “yours.”
 Early on, I told my stepdaughters, “I want to give you what you want to have.”
 I encouraged their relationship with their mother.

 9. Refer to all of your children as “our children.”
 It’s important for all of your kids to be all of your kids.
 For me, blending our family has taken years.
 We’ve faced challenges and triumphs together.
-Sometimes, our daughters will cut through the logjam of introducing us as “This is my father and stepmother,” and will simply say, “These are my parents.”
+Sometimes, our daughters will cut through the logjam of introducing us as “My father and stepmother,” and will simply say, “These are my parents.”

 That’s the only Mother’s Day bouquet I need.